 Chemo round 3 should have started at the beginning of February 2017 but it had to be delayed as Ryan's kidneys were struggling a little bit due to him being too dehydrated.

-The doctors sorted that problem and re-hydrated him, but the following day when they took blood his neutrophils had dropped to 0.6.
-They have to be above 1 to be able to have chemo.
-So we were delayed a second day.
-On day three his blood neutrophils had dropped further to 0.5 so we were discharged and advised to go home and wait for them to improve.
+The doctors sorted that problem and re-hydrated him, but the following day when they took blood to check his levels, his neutrophils had dropped to 0.6.
+They have to be above 1 to be able to have chemotherapy.
+So treatment was delayed a second day.
+On day three his blood neutrophils had dropped further to 0.5 so we were discharged from the hospital and advised to go home and wait for them to improve.

-Before we went home though, the doctor and dietitian came to chat about his nausea and lack of gastrostomy feeding.
-They have a few ideas, but they want to make only one change at a time so they know what worked or what did not.
+Before we went home though, the doctor and dietitian came to chat about Ryan's nausea and lack of gastrostomy feeding.
+They had a few ideas, but they wanted to make only one change at a time so they know what worked or what did not.

-However, his haemoglobin level had dropped to 86 and he was feeling a bit rough with sickness and chest pains.
-The doctors are not sure if that is due to low Hb or if he is coming down with a bug.
+However, his haemoglobin level had dropped to 86 and he was feeling rather rough with sickness and chest pains.
+The doctors are not sure if that is due to the low Hb or if he is coming down with a bug.
 If it was a bug it never took hold and he improved as the Hb went up.